18F/guides/content/derisking/federal-field-guide/3-planning.md

 ##### Ask detailed questions

-Pull together a meeting with the relevant individuals at the partner agency–technical, security, Continuous Integration/Continuous Deployment (CI/CD), etc.–to get clarity on the following questions.
+Pull together a meeting with the relevant individuals at the partner agency — technical, security, Continuous Integration/Continuous Deployment (CI/CD), etc. — to get clarity on the following questions.

 -   How are existing products hosted and deployed?
 Who is involved in those processes?